 It is not clear, however, if all 24 have been handed over to Mrauk-U police.

-“We knew they would be transferred to police today, but we don’t know the details,” said Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command, which is responsible for Rakhine state.
+“We knew they would be transferred to police today, but we don’t know the details,” said Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state.
 “We don’t know if all 24 people will be transferred or not.”

 It is also unclear which offenses the villagers will being charged with.